jj1bdx/avrhwrng/README.md

 The Timer 0 is set to CTC mode with the closest larger value to the theoretical limit, 46 machine cycles or 2.875 microseconds.
 The theoretical limit of the speed is 352000bps or 2.84 microseconds, which is equal to 11000 bytes * 8 bits/byte * 2 (for von-Neumann test) * 2 (for XORing byte filter).
+Sampling in an equal timing improves the quality of the obtained randomness.

 The MCU runs the following program without any hardware interrupt as an infinite loop:

-* Wait for the Timer 0 compare match happens (so that the sampling timing will not exceed the value given to Timer 0
+* Wait for the Timer 0 compare match happens, so that the sampling interval will not exceed the value given to Timer 0
 * Sample the pin inputs of PD6 and PD7
 * Treat the sampled two-bit pair into two independent bit streams
 * Apply the von Neumann algorithm for two consecutive sampled bits *independently* for each bit stream